 Our family loves life in Glenfinnan, in Scotland's beautiful western Highlands.
-We try to live in an eco-conscious way, reducing unnecessary consumption, recycling and reusing things.
+We try to live in an eco-conscious way, reducing unnecessary consumption, and recycling and reusing things.
 The idea behind Back Track Bothies was to be able to give our guests a simpler, greener life in this amazing place.

-Being 'green' is a path with many difficult choices along the way, whether it's hunting for veggies that aren't wrapped up in plastic, or buying Fairtrade so that you know your new T-shirt wasn't produced with child labour.
+Being 'green' and ethical is a path with many difficult choices along the way, whether it's hunting for veggies that aren't wrapped up in plastic, or buying Fairtrade so that you know your new T-shirt wasn't produced with child labour.
 Things take more time, are more inconvenient, and may cost more, but we think it's worth it.

 From our reed bed (waste water treatment) system and our green roofs, to our 'composting' loos and recycling area, renewable electricity, natural sheep wool insulation, and encouraging guests to arrive/get around by public transport, we try to do our bit for the planet.